kaushikvenna/first_repo/README.md

 # first_repo
-my lab ojne for masters
+my lab one for masters